Christmas banner 778 x 150 px

 What is a serious breach of privacy?

 So what counts as a “reasonable expectation of privacy” or a “serious” breach?
-The courts will look at factors like whether the conduct caused (or could have caused) harm, whether the harm was foreseeable, whether the behaviour was deliberate or malicious, and why the intrusion happened in the first place.
+The courts will consider factors such as whether the conduct caused (or could have caused) harm, whether the harm was foreseeable, whether the behaviour was deliberate or malicious, and why the intrusion occurred in the first place.
 They’ll also weigh up contextual details, such as the plaintiff’s age and how their data was handled—or mishandled.

-The bill also carves out a few important exemptions, including for law enforcement agencies, national security bodies, and people under 18.
+The bill also highlights a few critical exemptions, including for law enforcement agencies, national security bodies, and people under 18.
 And importantly, it preserves Australia’s long-standing journalism exemption, something that the Media, Entertainment & Arts Alliance (MEAA) argues is essential for genuine investigative reporting to continue without fear of legal blowback.

 How will the bill affect businesses